-Nativism: mind has some preexisting structure it imposes to interpret experience Nativism: Why believe it?
+Nativism: Why believe it?

 "Language learning is not really something that the child does; it is something that happens to a child placed in an appropriate environment, much as the child's body grows and matures in a predetermined way when provided with appropriate nutrition and environmental stimulation." - Chomsky, 1973 (linguistic nativist)